24 Apr 2026

 For an available sum of €15,000, a recommended portfolio structure would be:

-Example: Instead of investing €6,000 in a single 36-month instrument, from a liquidity perspective it would be more prudent to split it as follows:
+Example: Instead of investing €6,000 in a single 12-month instrument, from a liquidity perspective it may be more prudent to split the investment as follows:

 • €2,000 for 12 months,